-Floral formula states the structure of a flower utilizing numbers, letters and other symbols.
+The floral formula states the structure of a flower utilizing numbers, letters and other symbols.
 The information provided by the floral formula can be very well represented by the floral diagram.
 The best quality of the floral formula is that it is unique to a family of plants or it can be made more specific for a particular species as well and it becomes the symbol for that particular family/species of flowering plants.
-For example, the floral formula of family Fabaceae is given by % ⚥ K(5) C1+2+(2) A(9)+1 G1.

 To describe various morphological features such as the habit, diverse vegetative characteristics like roots, stems and leaves, and floral characteristics and floral parts in a brief, simple and scientific way that too in a proper sequence, the floral formula is used.
 Floral diagrams can be considered as the pictorial manifestation of the floral formula.
 The one advantage of the floral diagram is that it also provides information regarding the relationship between various parts of the plant.